The Gap Between The Science On Kids And Reading, And How It Is Taught

 Mark Seidenberg is not the first researcher to reach the stunning conclusion that only a third of the nation's school children read at grade level.
 The reasons are numerous, but one that Seidenberg cites over and over again is this: The way kids are taught to read in school is disconnected from the latest research, namely how language and speech actually develop in a child's brain.

-Sedienberg is a cognitive scientist and professor at the University of Wisconsin-Madison.
+Seidenberg is a cognitive scientist and professor at the University of Wisconsin-Madison.
 In his latest book, Language at the Speed of Sight, he points out that the "science of reading" can be a difficult concept for educators to grasp.
 He says it requires some basic understanding of brain research and the "mechanics" of reading, or what is often referred to as phonics.

 I talked with Seidenberg about what it will take to improve reading instruction.
 Our conversation has been edited for length and clarity.